Currently available for £695.00 from SportsDirect.com

 We must confess that we deliberately set out to be rather skeptical and unforgiving in this review!
 We weren’t going to be swayed by the attraction of the mighty Reebok brand and its pretty looks before we put it through its paces!
 This machine isn’t just an example of well-marketed hype.
 Yes the jury is still out there on exactly how the zigtech cushioning system really works (!)
 But we can’t deny that as far as shock absorption goes, it gave a comfortable running experience.
 When you combine ALL of the features and functions together it really is that workout ‘experience’ that makes the ZR11 a good choice.

 Nice big rollers and good cushioning make the Reebok ZR11 a respectable choice.
 It's got a good range of workouts too.
-One disappointment is the level of the incline on maximum setting as it's not all that steep.
-If you're considering this, it'd be worth having a look at the Proform 705 treadmill which offers a true 12% incline.
-Another machine to consider from Reebok themselves would be the Jet 200 which has a similar deck size and is a fair bit lowered priced!
+The major disappointment is the level of the incline on maximum setting as it's not very steep and the price is not the most competitive.
+We'd say that the Proform 705 CST treadmill which offers a true 12% incline, a wider deck, a larger motor and a higher top speed for just a little bit more is a better choice.
+The ZR11 isn't bad, it's just that other models offer better value for money and a better running experience.

 Reebok ZR11 Specifications